tin2003tin/tagfilterDB/README.md

 - **Cache hit/miss rates** to optimize data retrieval.
 - **Data integrity verification** to ensure reliability across operations.

+### 6. **Customizable Compiler Support**
+- **Custom Function** With compiler support, you can define custom functions to adjust how the database stores, retrieves, or filters data.
+- **Compiler Hook** Hooks provide the ability to intercept certain operations, such as data storage, retrieval, and query execution, and modify them based on your requirements.
+- **System Parameter Adjustment** The compiler format allows you to adjust system parameters directly

 ## Architecture

 The **tagfilterdb** architecture consists of several interdependent components, which together deliver high performance, scalability, and reliability: